 Our total capital consists of subordinated debt and other capital instruments, participating policyholders' equity and total shareholders' equity which includes common shareholders' equity and preferred shareholders' equity.
-As at December 31, 2017, our total capital was \$27.1 billion, up from \$26.9 billion as at December 31, 2016.
-The increase in total capital was primarily the result of common shareholders' net income of \$2,205 million and the issuance of \$400 million of subordinated debentures detailed below, partially offset by the foreign currency translation impact included in other comprehensive income (loss) of a loss of \$737 million, the payment of \$1,066 million of dividends on common shares, and the redemption of \$800 million of subordinated debentures detailed below.
+As at December 31, 2018, our total capital was \$28.3 billion, up from \$27.1 billion as at December 31, 2017.
+The increase in total capital was primarily the result of common shareholders' net income of \$2,522 million and the foreign currency translation gain included in other comprehensive income (loss) ("OCI") of \$906 million, partially offset by the payment of \$1,147 million of dividends on common shares, common shares purchased under the normal course issuer bid of \$641 million detailed below, and the redemption of \$400 million of subordinated debentures detailed below.

 We strive to achieve an optimal capital structure by balancing the use of debt and equity financing.
-The financial leverage ratio for SLF Inc., which includes the innovative capital instruments and preferred shares issued by SLF Inc. as part of debt for the purposes of this calculation, decreased to 23.6% as at December 31, 2017, compared with 25.2% as at December 31, 2016.
+The financial leverage ratio for SLF Inc., which includes the innovative capital instruments and preferred shares issued by SLF Inc. as part of debt for the purposes of this calculation, decreased to 21.2% as at December 31, 2018, compared with 23.6% as at December 31, 2017.

-The legal entity, SLF Inc. (the ultimate parent company) and its wholly-owned holding companies had \$2,019 million in cash and other liquid assets as at December 31, 2017.
-Of this amount, \$1,757 million was held at SLF Inc. The remaining \$262 million of liquid assets were held by SLF Inc.'s wholly-owned holding companies, which are available to SLF Inc. without any regulatory restrictions.
-SLF Inc. and its wholly-owned holding companies had \$1,616 million in cash and other liquid assets as at December 31, 2016.
-The increase in cash and liquid assets in these holding companies in 2017 was primarily attributable to net cash generated from operations and the issuance of \$400 million of subordinated debentures, which were partially offset by the redemption of \$800 million of subordinated debt, shares purchases under the normal course issuer bid and other operational requirements.
-Liquid assets as noted above include cash and cash equivalents, short-term investments, and publicly traded securities.
+The legal entity, SLF Inc. (the ultimate parent company) and its wholly-owned holding companies had \$2,523 million in cash and other liquid assets as at December 31, 2018.
+Of this amount, \$1,547 million was held at SLF Inc. The remaining \$976 million of liquid assets were held by SLF Inc's wholly-owned holding companies, which are available to SLF Inc. without any regulatory restrictions.
+SLF Inc. and its wholly-owned holding companies had \$2,019 million in cash and other liquid assets as at December 31, 2017.
+The increase in cash and liquid assets in these holding companies in 2018 was primarily attributable to the dividends from the operating companies including Sun Life Assurance, which were partially offset by the payment of \$1,147 million of dividends on common shares, common shares purchased under the normal course issuer bid of \$641 million, and redemption of \$400 million of subordinated debentures.
+Liquid assets as noted above include cash and cash equivalents, short-term investments and publicly traded securities.